Krystle Graham, DO

 Memorial University Medical Center

-Family Medicine Residency: Somerset Medical Center in Somerville, New Jersey
+Family Medicine Residency: Somerset Medical Center; Somerville, NJ

 Prior to moving to Savannah, Dr. Pallay was the Vice-Chair and Medical Director for the Department of Family Medicine at Robert Wood Johnson (RWJ) Medical School in New Jersey.

 Dr. Pallay has served on and chaired numerous committees, and held officer positions in the New Jersey Academy of Family Physicians, the American Academy of Family Physicians (AAFP), the American College of Sports Medicine, and the Medical Society of New Jersey.
 In the AAFP, he served on the Finance Commission and chaired the Commission on Public Health, and was elected to the national AAFP Board of Directors from 2005-2008.